xiaohua-su/Film-Analysis/README.md

 ## For Additional Information
 Please see our data analysis methods in https://github.com/xiaohua-su/project1trial#:~:text=Analysis_of_Films.ipynb
-Review our presentation at https://github.com/xiaohua-su/Film-Analysis/blob/main/Film%20Analysis%20Presentation.pdf Our data sources can be found
+Review our presentation at https://github.com/xiaohua-su/Film-Analysis/blob/main/Film%20Analysis%20Presentation.pdf Our data sources can be found at https://github.com/xiaohua-su/Film-Analysis#:~:text=Commit%20time-,data,-addition%20of%20data